Value-State Gated Attention for Mitigating Extreme-Token Phenomena in Transformers: Experiments

 \section{Experiments}

 Extensive experiments and comparisons are conducted to demonstrate the advantage of VGA in various settings.
 We begin in~\Sref{sec:bb_task} by validating VGA on a specifically designed synthetic task as proposed by~\citet{guo2024active}.
-Then we evaluate VGA on several language models in~\Sref{sec:main_results}, including BERT and OPT---following the practice of ~\citet{bondarenko2023quantizable}, as well as GPT-2---a seminal autoregressive model whose design became the foundation for numerous subsequent large-scale commercial models, and the evidence from which is highly instructive for training large-scale commercial LLMs~\citep{AllenZhu-icml2024-tutorial}.
-Finally, we show the quantization results of BERT and OPT models (again, following the practice of~\citet{bondarenko2023quantizable}) with VGA in~\Sref{sec:quantization}.
+Then we evaluate VGA on several language models in~\Sref{sec:main_results}, including BERT and OPT---following the practice of ~\citet{bondarenko2023quantizable}.
+We then present quantization results for BERT and OPT in~\Sref{sec:quantization}.